FACTORS INFLUENCING DIVORCE

 ITEM III:

-Where there is lack of understanding and love among couples, poverty can easily influence divorce.
+Where there is lack of understanding and love among couples,

 X